succinctlabs/op-succinct/op-succinct-proposer/TUTORIAL.md

     - `l2RollupNode`: The URL of the L2 rollup node.
 (After the tutorial, this is `http://localhost:8545`)
     - `submissionInterval`: The number of L2 blocks between each L1 output submission.
     - `l2BlockTime`: The time in seconds between each L2 block.
     - `proposer`: The Ethereum address of the proposer account.
-Set to `address(0)` for anyone to submit proofs.
+If `address(0)`, anyone can submit proofs.
     - `challenger`: The Ethereum address of the challenger account.
-Set to `address(0)` for anyone to undo proofs.
+If `address(0)`, no one can dispute proofs.
     - `finalizationPeriod`: The time period (in seconds) after which a proposed output becomes finalized.
+Specifically, the time period after which you can withdraw your funds against the proposed output.
     - `chainId`: The chain ID of the L2 network.
-    - `owner`: The Ethereum address of the contract owner.
+    - `owner`: The Ethereum address of the `ZKL2OutputOracle` owner, who can update the verification key and verifier address.
     - `vkey`: The verification key for the aggregate program.
 Run `cargo run --bin vkey --release` to generate this.
     - `verifierGateway`: The address of the verifier gateway contract.
     - `l2OutputOracleProxy`: The address of your OP Stack chain's L2 Output Oracle proxy contract which will be upgraded.